Cricket Calories Burned Calculator

 Is cricket good for weight loss?

-Cricket has a MET value of 5, which means it burns a moderate amount of calories.
-A 160-lb person burns about 363 calories per hour.
+Cricket has a selected MET value of 5, which means it burns a moderate amount of calories.
+A 160-lb person burns about 381 calories per hour.
 While not the highest calorie-burning activity, consistency is key for weight loss.
 Regular cricket combined with a calorie-controlled diet can contribute to gradual, healthy weight loss.

 How does body weight affect calories burned during cricket?